Tetrakern/fictioneer/CUSTOMIZE.md

 }
 add_action( 'fictioneer_filter_chapters_added_statuses', 'child_consider_scheduled_chapters_as_update' );

-// If you want scheduled chapters to be treated like published ones;
+// If you want scheduled chapters to be treated like published ones,
-// you still need a function or plugin to make them accessible or
+// also add the following filters; you still need a function or plugin
-// they will lead to a 404 error page.
-Yes, that's a lot of filters.
+// to make them accessible or they will lead to a 404 error page.

 /**
  * Adds the 'future' post status to an allowed statuses array *
  * @since x.x.x
  *
- * @param array $statuses  Statuses that are queried.
+ * @param string[] $statuses  Statuses that are queried.
 Default ['publish].
  *
  * @return array The updated array of statuses.
  */